 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-On July 14 we remember two saints, one who lived during the first years of the Christian Church and the other who lived just a few hundred years ago.
+The Church honors two similar saints, one who lived during the first years of the Christian Church and the other who lived just a few hundred years ago.
 They are the apostle Aquila from among the Seventy, and Saint Nicodemus the Hagiorite.

 In Romans 16:3 Paul writes that Aquila and Priscilla "risked their own necks for my life."
 It isn't clear what he is specifically referring to, but obviously the couple acted bravely at some time when their courage saved Paul's life.